modernistik/parse-stack/README.md

 The save operation can handle both creating and updating existing objects.
 If you do not want to update the association data of a changed object, you may use the `#update` method to only save the changed property values.
 In the case where you want to force update an object even though it has not changed, to possibly trigger your `before_save` hooks, you can use the `#update!` method.
 In addition, just like with other ActiveModel objects, you may call `reload!` to fetch the current record again from the data store.

 #### Raising an exception when save fails
 By default, we return `true` or `false` for save and destroy operations.
 If you prefer to have `Parse::Object` raise an exception instead, you can tell to do so either globally or on a per-model basis.
-When a save fails, it will raise a `Parse::SaveFailureError`.
+When a save fails, it will raise a `Parse::RecordNotSaved`.

 ```ruby
  # globally across all models